kalviumcommunity/S82_Send_them/README.md

 Used Meme API to create and send memes.
 We can use fetch() to fetch api.We can customize our meme by giving our own caption.This is a responsive website.Adding your own text to the image makes it more fun and a complex task.We make it easy by using the api.React offers a way to download image with that you can use it .

 # Tech Stack:
-I am using MongoDB, Express,ReactJS,NodeJS,stack.Used React for f
+I am using MongoDB, Express,ReactJS,NodeJS,stack.Used React for frontend.